ralexanderrock/ryanrock.co/content/pages/quoteblog.md

 > - George Orwell

 <!-- -->
-> In individuals, insanity is rare; but in groups, parties, ntions, and epochs, it is the rule.
+> In individuals, insanity is rare; but in groups, parties, nations, and epochs, it is the rule.
 <br>
-> -Freidrich Nietzsche
+> -Friedrich Nietzsche

 <!-- -->
 > Patriotism is a virtue of the vicious.